Edgecoin Price Hits $1.00 on Top Exchanges (EDGT)

-Edgecoin (EDGT) traded 0% higher against the US dollar during the 24 hour period ending at 21:00 PM Eastern on May 29th.
-One Edgecoin token can now be bought for approximately $1.00 or 0.00001477 BTC on popular exchanges.
-Edgecoin has a market cap of $209.90 million and approximately $50.26 worth of Edgecoin was traded on exchanges in the last day.
-In the last week, Edgecoin has traded 32.9% higher against the US dollar.
+Edgecoin (EDGT) traded 0% higher against the US dollar during the 24-hour period ending at 20:00 PM Eastern on June 1st.
+One Edgecoin token can currently be bought for $1.00 or 0.00001476 BTC on major exchanges.
+Edgecoin has a total market cap of $209.95 million and $58.01 worth of Edgecoin was traded on exchanges in the last day.
+During the last seven days, Edgecoin has traded down 0% against the US dollar.

 - Lego Coin (LEGO) traded flat against the dollar and now trades at $0.0086 or 0.00000013 BTC.